 The multi-faith Chaplaincy is based on both of Bournemouth University's campuses.

 The Chaplaincy is located on the first floor of Talbot House, Talbot Campus.
-The centre is open between 8.30am - 11.00pm daily and there is a Chaplain on duty most days from 9.00am to 5.00pm.
-We have a room set aside for those wishing to reflect and pray, as well as an Islamic Prayer room with wash facilities.
+The centre is open between 8.00am - 9.00pm from Monday to Friday and there is a Chaplain on duty most days from 9.00am to 5.00pm.
+Weekend access is available on request.
+We have a room set aside for those wishing to reflect and pray, as well as an Islamic prayer room with wash facilities.
 We also provide two computers and Wi-Fi for those who wish to bring their own laptops.
 There is also a meeting room that can be booked-out on a weekly basis.